Your Microwave Oven Is Watching You: Kellyanne Conway Says So

 Then again…

 The Institute of Electrical and Electronics Engineers (IEEE) comprises physicists, computer scientists, engineers, software developers and IT professionals.
-In October 2015, IEEE Spectrum magazine announced that scientists at Massachusetts Institute of Technology were working on a prototype of a “time of flight” camera that utilizes microwave energy to “see” 3-D images through fog, darkness and walls.
+In October 2015, IEEE Spectrum magazine announced that scientists at Massachusetts Institute of Technology were working on a prototype of a “time of flight” camera that utilizes microwave energy to “see” 3-D images through fog, darkness, and walls.
 The MIT microwave camera has nothing to do with the appliance that heats your dinner, but everything to do with radar frequencies.

 Similar to the sensor built into Microsoft’s latest Xbox Kinect, the MIT microwave camera emits bursts of microwave energy then measures the precise time it takes for that energy to bounce off the thing being observed and return to the camera.
 With a temporal resolution of 200 picoseconds, MIT’s microwave camera can resolve distances with an accuracy of around 6 cm.
 This is sufficient for usable 3-D imaging.
 Don’t worry, though.
 There is no way that this 21st century camera is watching what you do in your kitchen, no matter what a former New Jersey Blueberry Princess claims.